forceedge01/sql-data-mods/README.md

 Need fixture data but seed causing headaches?
 Create fixture seed data on the fly, keep them visible in your scenarios, auto generate data and deal with complex data relationships.

+**Find example usage in the features folder.**

 Release details:
 ----------------
 Major: Allow multiple data sources to be defined.

+Minor:
-Minor: Allow uniqueColumn to be specified from the step defintion rather than assuming first column.
+- Allow uniqueColumn to be specified from the step definition rather than assuming first column.
+- Get count through dataMod::count() call.

 Patch: NA.